kylep/kyle.pericak.com/content/posts/ops/x11-forwarding-ubuntu18.md

 subnet can be really helpful.

-In this guide, I show how I launch Chrome on a remote Ubuntu server without ever installing any graphics tools like Ubuntu Dekstop on that server, and without needing VNC/RDP/PCOIP/ect.
-X11 forwarding lets the XQuarts process on a Macbook render the browser, while it still uses the networking on the Ubuntu server it launched from.
+In this guide, I show how I launch Chrome on a remote Ubuntu server without ever installing any graphics tools like Ubuntu Desktop on that server, and without needing VNC/RDP/PCOIP/etc. X11 forwarding lets the XQuarts process on a Macbook render the browser, while it still uses the networking on the Ubuntu server it launched from.